 char *myPtr = my_alloc_factory();

-The intention here is to allocate a memory area of max_size of type char.
-An array of char type data is called string.
-Now, if you try to compile the program, you will see errors similar to following:
+The intention here is to allocate a memory area of size max_size for elements of type char.
+An array of char elements represents a character buffer.
+When it is null terminated, it is commonly treated as a C style string.
+Now, if you try to compile the program, you will see errors similar to the following:

 explicit_argument.cpp: In function 'int main()':